What is Metabolism?

 At its deepest level metabolism is driven by mitochondrial activity.
 Mitochondria are special cell structures that convert nutrients into energy (ATP) and heat.
 The speed at which they work depends on the presence of nutrients and also on the presence of thyroid hormone.
 Nutrients are the fuel, mitochondria are the engine, and thyroid hormone is the gas pedal.

 The body is smart and tends to self regulate.
-If we become infected with a pathogen, or are eating food that cases inflammation, or are under enormous stress, or are exposed to toxins, our body is designed to slow down and rest.
+If we become infected with a pathogen, or are eating food that causes inflammation, or are under enormous stress, or are exposed to toxins, our body is designed to slow down and rest.
 Any of these triggers can begin a cascade that results in a lowering of mitochondrial function and metabolic rate.

 Metabolism is regulated by a combination of hormones, diet, exercise, and nutrient levels, but is also influenced by inflammation (regulated by the immune system).
 It can be negatively impacted by stress, toxic exposures, infections, inflammation, and nutrient deficiencies.